GeorgeQuantAnalyst/crypto-trading-bootcamp/docs/cryptocurrencies/top-10-cryptocurrencies.md

 ### An Example of purpose
 The native cryptocurrency of the Polkadot platform is called DOT.
 DOT is used to pay for transaction fees on the network, as well as for staking to participate in the network's consensus mechanism.
 DOT can also be used as a means of exchange on cryptocurrency exchanges.

+### Forks of Polkadot
+* Kusama: Canary network designed for experimenting with new ideas and technologies before they are deployed on Polkadot.
+* Moonbeam: Smart contract platform that aims to provide Ethereum compatibility on Polkadot.
+* Shiden: Sister network of Kusama and offers a more optimized infrastructure for dApps and DeFi.
+* Clover: Polkadot parachain that focuses on providing interoperability and scalability for decentralized finance (DeFi) applications.

 ## Litecoin
 2011